 The following projects are the six capital priorities of the Campaign:

 New Conference Learning Suites, Wayfinding, and Main Entrance

 Legacy Endowment Fund to support our second century of care

 Doylestown Health initiated the quiet phase of campaign fundraising on July 1, 2016.
 Early gifts totaled nearly $30 million and served as a launching pad for the public announcement of the $75 million One Vision Campaign on June 1, 2018.
+On January 25, 2021, Doylestown Health announced the increase of the campaign to a $100 million goal, thanks to the overwhelming ongoing support of the community since the campaign launch.
 The conclusion of the Campaign will coincide with Doylestown Health’s 100th anniversary celebration in 2023.

 Facility expansion and renovations across the Doylestown Hospital and Pine Run campuses will provide new opportunities for innovation and growth to ensure the health and well-being of our community.